 This was almost the perfect car for us.
 Two seats meant no kids allowed – strictly Mom and Dad territory here.
 This was not a purchase we could have made even a year or two earlier.
 But now that the kids were old enough, we could leave them with some microwave burritos while Kristen and I went out to a nice steakhouse, and then maybe a romantic after dark cruise with the top down.

 So what was it like to drive?
-Well lets just say that most of the charms of the first generation TT were around its quirky styling.
+Well let’s just say that most of the charms of the first-generation TT were around its quirky styling.
 The 225hp 1.8T engine was exceptionally peaky, and suffered from severe turbo lag (nothing like the linear power delivery of the Ecoboost engine in my Lincoln).
 The Haldex AWD system ran in FWD most of the time, and only sent power to the rear wheels when the fronts started slipping.
 This meant that on a fast launch, the front wheels might chirp a little before the rears started digging in and doing their part.
-The six speed manual and slow clutch were just as much a chore to drive as they were in my 2002 Jetta.
-Honestly, the only reason I put up with such a lousy powertrain was the roadster body style and smile inducing looks.
+The six-speed manual and slow clutch were just as much a chore to drive as they were in my 2002 Jetta.
+Honestly, the only reason I put up with such a lousy powertrain was the roadster body style and smile-inducing looks.

 Wind control wasn’t great either.
 It felt like the windshield was too far forward (and too upright) to be effective.
 No doubt both were dictated by the demands of the retro styling, and the hard points shared with the PQ34 stablemates.
-The droopy decklid looked cool, but didn’t do anything to stop backdrafts, something that the power operated glass windblocker (just visible in the picture above) didn’t do much to mitigate.
+The droopy decklid looked cool, but didn’t do anything to stop backdrafts, something that the power-operated glass windblocker (just visible in the picture above) didn’t do much to mitigate.
 The tonneau cover that came with the car was long gone, leaving a huge gaping hole behind the seats.

 But in the final analysis, none of this really mattered.
 Flipping down the top on a warm summer evening, the troubles of the world just kind of melt away.
 Looking back, I now see that this was the kind of bliss I was trying to achieve with my various motorcycles in the 1990’s.
-However, convertibles give you about 90% of the experience of a motorcycle, with about 0% of the risk of wiping out.
+However, convertibles give you about 90% of the experience of a motorcycle, with exactly 0% of the risk of wiping out.
 Plus, if the weather turns bad, I can just put the top up, an option that was unavailable on my motorcycles.
 I can recall countless times racing my motorcycle home, trying to beat the arrival of an impending thunderstorm.

 The first summer we owned it, we put thousands of miles on our TT Roadster.
 Everyone loved riding in the roadster: Kristen, our two boys, even our dog loved going for rides.
 I even drove it to car shows when the Mark III was in the shop (which was a lot that first year I owned it).

-Alas, the roadster only spent that one summer with us, but I’m glad I got to experience owning a car as iconic as the first generation Audi TT.
+Alas, the roadster only spent that one summer with us, but I’m glad I got to experience owning a car as iconic as the first-generation Audi TT.
 As is often the case, the follow-up TT models from Audi are a lot more conventional, which is probably why they are not held in as high regard as the original.
 So what happened to it?
 Stay tuned for the answer next week…